sreeranj-developer/Android-boot-animation-creator-linux/readme.txt

-please support this project for bug-fixing ,latest updation etc source code can be get in github
+please support this project for bug-fixing ,latest-update etc source code can be get in github
 #####################################################################